Scattering amplitudes versus potentials in nuclear effective field theory: search for a potential compromise: Perturbation theory in p-space

-which we expand according to the power counting of the potential and the T-matrix, see Eqs.~(\ref{eq:V-exp}) and (\ref{eq:T-exp}).
+which I expand according to the power counting of the potential and the T-matrix, see Eqs.~(\ref{eq:V-exp}) and (\ref{eq:T-exp}).
 The resulting leading and subleading order Lippmann-Schwinger equations are the ones in Eqs.~(\ref{eq:T0}-\ref{eq:T3}).